 It opts for basics, with no power steering or traction control – Leno mentions how it’s like driving a go kart.
 Every single part in the car is designed and manufactured by McLaren.
 That’s incredible in this age where we outsource everything.

-Here’s a video where Jay talks about the car:
+Here’s a video where Jay takes a tour of the McLaren factory:

 Sometimes We Justify Compromises